-This course will prepare the students to work in critical care and obtain knowledge of Pulmonary Rehabilitation programs.
+This course will prepare students to work in critical care and obtain knowledge of Pulmonary Rehabilitation programs.
 This course covers material on how mechanical ventilators work, physiology of ventilator support, initiating and adjusting invasive and non-invasive ventilation, hemodynamic monitoring of the patient in the ICU, and weaning and discontinuing ventilator support from the patient.
-In addition, the students will receive instruction on Bronchoscopies, nutrition, pulmonary rehabilitation programs.
+In addition, students will receive instruction on Bronchoscopies, nutrition, and pulmonary rehabilitation programs.
 Instruction and certification in Advance Cardiac Life Support will be obtained.

-The second session of this course will be an overview of Respiratory Care in Alternative Settings and Ethics and End of Life.
+The second session of this course will be an overview of Respiratory Care in Alternative Settings and Ethics, and End of Life.